Águilas: Location and geography

-Three kilometres northeast of Aguilas is la Isla del Fraile (Monk Island), so named thanks to the similarity of the island's silhouette to a monk's hood.
+Three kilometres (1.8 mi) northeast of Aguilas is la Isla del Fraile (Monk Island), so named thanks to the similarity of the island's silhouette to a monk's hood.
 The island has a small rocky beach and a very steep geography.
 The top of the island gives way to a sudden drop down to the sea on the island's south side.
 The island was inhabited by the Romans, who used it to export fish byproducts to Rome in amphorae.
 The remains of a Roman wall are still visible, as are a couple of structures of the early 20th century built by an eccentric British lord who lived on the island and used it for contraband purposes.

 Adjacent to the island, on the mainland, is la Playa Amarilla, which is the coastal delineation of La Isla del Fraile residential development.
 This property was initially developed by Dr. Antonio Sáez Jimenez with basic infrastructure, including construction of the first road over the mountain and down to the beach, as well as the planting of thousands of trees; the development was known as Playa Niagara through the 1970s and 1980s.
 In the 1970s, graves from the Roman era were discovered near the property's coast, facing the island.
 The flora in the area is very dry, mostly characterized by shrublands such as the Ziziphus lotus, named Azufaifo locally.

 Climate

-Águilas has a subtropical desert climate (BWh) according to the Köppen climate classification with very mild winters and hot summers. Águilas has one of the few truly desertic climates in Spain.
-The rainfall is very scarce and albeit not having any wet season, summer is the driest season, being almost rainless.
+Águilas has a hot desert climate (BWh) according to the Köppen climate classification with very mild winters and hot summers. Águilas is one of the very few areas in Europe with a desert climate.
+The rainfall in winter is very scarce and albeit brief, and summer is the sunniest season being almost rainless.
 The area around the city is very arid, most of the natural vegetation in the area and nearby hills is characterized by shrublands.

 History

-Known in Roman times as Aquilae and later Aquila, Águilas belonged to the community of Bastetania and the province of Tarraconense.
-Various civilisations settled in Águilas, including the Alans, the Suebi and the Visigoths.
-It formed part of Spanish Carthage until the Arab invasion of the Iberian Peninsula.
+Possibly known in Roman times as Aquilae and later Aquila, Águilas belonged to the community of Bastetania and the province of Hispania Tarraconensis.
+With little to no local Iberian presence, the Roman town was founded during the Augustan period on the same isthmus where the city lies today.
+Several structures from the Imperial period, notably two Roman baths, have been discovered in Águilas.
+In the Late Roman period, the city specialised in the production of amphorae, probably for the transport of fish sauces.
+During this period, in the 5th century, an impressive construction project began on Isla del Fraile, where a considerable number of rooms for the production of fish sauces have been found.

+Various communities settled in Águilas, including the Alans, the Suebi, and the Visigoths.
+It formed part of the Eastern Roman Empire's Spania until the Arabs conquered the Iberian Peninsula.
 It was known to the Arabs as آقِلَة (Áqila).
 It belonged to the Córdoban caliphate and the Kingdom of Valencia, later coming under Almoravidan control, finally ending up definitively included in the Kingdom of Murcia in the 18th century.